The Importance of Filing a Report to Help You with Your Insurance

 - Injuries, pain, or any type of discomfort caused by the car accident will be immediately recorded by the police.
 If medical attention is required, it’s important to contact paramedics as soon as possible.

 - Vehicle damage will also be assessed and recorded to ensure that all relevant cosmetic and mechanical issues are noted.
 If any property was damaged, they should observe and report that as well.

 - Pictures, videos, or diagrams of the accident may also be included in the report, depending on the severity.
 It’s also recommended to take as many pictures as you can of the car, the scene, and any relevant injuries to ensure that you have proof.
-The police officers may not always do so.
+Police officers may not always do so.